7 ways to experience the North Brabant war history

 1. Dilemma Maze: what would you do?

 Imagine: someone needs your help but it will put you in danger.
 Do you help, or do you look the other way?
 The Dilemma Maze in Bergen op Zoom is an interactive art installation which confronts you in a unique way with life during the Second World War.
 “Anyone who walks through the woods to the Dilemma Maze will eventually come to a white door.
 As the door opens, you step inside and an unforgettable experience starts,” according to Marco who writes the blog Mixed Grill.
 Tip: combine your visit with a day out in Bergen op Zoom.
 Admission to the maze is free, and the maze is accessible from sunrise to sunset, till 21:00 at the latest.

 2. A global first: cycle through the War Museum

 Even the New York Times thought it was worth reporting.
 Visitors to the Overloon War Museum in Overloon are able to cycle 90 metres through the main museum hall itself, at a height of three metres.
 The bridge gives you a wonderful view of the enormous World War Two collection with hundreds of military vehicles and cannons.
 The War Museum is also recommended for families with children: exciting, environmentally conscious, and educational.
 For a weekend away, combine the museum with the Zoo Parc Overloon and the adjacent Landal De Vers bungalow park.

 Putting reality on pause 75 years after the war.
 STILL LIFES is a collection of 75 scale models, each of which tells the story of a decisive moment in a personal war story.
 These stories come from several villages and towns in Brabant, where they will also be exhibited.
-All the scale models will be brought together in October to form one large exhibition.
+All the scale models will be brought together to form one large exhibition.
 From 16 November 2019 until May 2020 the exhibition can be viewed on the observation balcony of LocHal in Tilburg.

 4. Visit Camp Vught National Memorial